Records Production and Management

 - A well-managed digital record-keeping system may reduce or eliminate the need to maintain equivalent paper documents.

 - For computer records with no analogous hard copy equivalent, it is especially vital that policies be developed and documented as to their eventual disposition.
 A plan should also be put in place to ensure that this disposition is carried out on schedule.

 - Ensure duplicates and drafts are disposed along with their master documents.

-	- If a document on paper has been disposed according to an approved retention schedule, yet the original electronic version of that document remains on computer media (such as a backup or security copy), the College is in violation of approved policy, and may be in a position of legal liability.
+- If a document on paper has been disposed according to an approved retention schedule, yet the original electronic version of that document remains on computer media, the College is in violation of approved policy, and may be in a position of legal liability.
 Remember, computer records can and will be subpoenaed just as easily and quickly as paper documents.

 - E-mail messages may be subject to discovery in any litigation.
 Be judicious in the use and retention of electronic mail.
 Most e-mail is very transient in nature, and should be disposed as soon as it no longer serves any clear purpose.
 E-mail with record value should be moved out of the e-mail repository and into a controlled repository, along with other digital documents.